DreamXLab/DreamXLab.github.io/_pages/about.md

 I have an interdisciplinary expertise and experience.
 I earned my Ph.D. degree in Civil Engineering from Purdue University in 2017, where I also received three M.S. degrees in Economics (2016), Industrial Engineering (2015), and Construction Engineering and Management (2014).
 My undergraduate studies were completed at Tianjin University, China, where I received dual B.S. degrees in Hydraulics and Hydroelectric Engineering and Project Management, both in 2012.

-I strive to contribute as an AI Explorer, deep tech Entrepreneur, Engineer and Economic consultant, as well as a dedicated Educator.
-I am committed to advancing use-inspired innovation and translating research into real-world impact through collaboration, mentorship, and technology-driven solutions.

 {% raw %}<hr>{% endraw %}